 1.4 Voice Purchasing.
 Alexa allows voice purchasing of physical and digital products and services, including subscriptions, from Amazon and other sellers using your default Amazon payment and shipping settings (an “Amazon-Processed Purchase”).
 Amazon-Processed Purchases are subject to the Amazon.co.uk Conditions of Use and, in the case of a subscription, the terms for the applicable service.
 You can require a speakable confirmation code, turn off voice purchasing, and review product and order details for Amazon-Processed Purchases anytime in your Alexa App.
 These settings may not apply to purchases that are not Amazon-Processed Purchases (such as when you provide a credit card directly to the provider of a Third Party Service), and we are not a party to, and have no responsibility for, those purchases.
 Learn more.
 Purchases from third-party merchants through Amazon Pay are subject to the Amazon Payments Europe User Agreement.

 1.5 Voice Profiles.
 You can also create a voice profile, so Alexa can call you by name and do more to personalise your experience.
 When you create a voice profile, Alexa uses recordings of your voice to create an acoustic model of your voice characteristics.
-You can delete any voice profile you’ve created.
+If Alexa recognises your voice when you are using a third-party skill, that skill may receive a numeric identifier that allows it to distinguish you from other users in your household to better personalise your experience.
+You can turn off personalisation of third-party skills based on recognised voices, or delete any voice profile you’ve created.
 Learn more about voice profiles.

 2. Third Party Services; Third Party Products.